Home > All Recipes > Small Cakes > Honey and Orange Mini Bundt Cakes

 • Cool the cakes in the pans set on a wire cooling rack for 10 minutes.
 Then, gently invert the cakes to cool completely on the wire rack.
 If the cakes don't release from the pans, use a small knife or offset spatula to release from the sides and/or center of the pan.

-• Top the cakes with Whipped Coconut Cream and a drizzle of honey, and Enjoy!
+• Top the cakes with dairy free whipped cream and a drizzle of honey, and Enjoy!

 Nutrition information is calculated by a third-party and should only be considered an estimate and not a guarantee.